srijs/rusha/README.md

 It is highly recommended to run CPU-intensive tasks in a [Web Worker](http://developer.mozilla.org/en-US/docs/DOM/Using_web_workers).
 To do so, just follow the instructions on _Using the Rusha Worker_.

-If you can't, for any reason, use Web Workers, include the `dist/rusha.js` file in a `<script>` tag and follow the instructions on _Using the Rusha Object_.
+If you have a good reason not to use Web Workers, follow the instructions on _Using the Rusha Hash API_ instead.

 ### Using the Rusha Worker